Code Conventions for Java

 */

-The use of the XML tags in the header comments allow scripts to be run across the source tree to globally modify the values of things like the RCS keywords or copyright notice in individual files when needed.
+The use of the XML tags in the header comments are provided as a suggestion.
+They allow scripts to be run across the source tree to globally modify the values of things like the RCS keywords or copyright notice in individual files when needed.

 3.1.2 package and import Statements